Slack is a chat client that provides us with a centralized way to communicate without overloading our inboxes.

 - Enable two-factor authentication (2FA).
 You can either do this through SMS or an authentication tool.
 Slack provides detailed instructions for both options.
 If you need to reset 2FA, Slack admins will re-verify your identity.

-- Abide by the 18F Code of Conduct.
-If you see anyone violating our Code of Conduct, please contact Holly Allen.
+- Abide by the TTS Code of Conduct.
+If you see anyone violating our Code of Conduct, see the reporting section.

 - Do not post anything that would make our systems vulnerable or would impact the privacy of others if it fell into the wrong hands.
 See 18F’s list of alternatives.